-Section 21.
+Section 20.
 Jury Duty, Administrative Leave and Arbitrations

-A Leave of Absence with pay shall be granted to employees for time spent in jury duty or if the employee is subpoenaed as a disinterested witness in a court proceeding, administrative hearing, or formal disciplinary hearing/meeting with University officials.
+Leave of Absence with pay shall be granted to employees for time spent in jury duty or if the employee is subpoenaed as a disinterested witness in a court proceeding, administrative hearing, or formal disciplinary hearing/meeting with University officials.
 Employees who are dismissed from jury duty or released as witnesses under any procedures listed in this Section will be expected to return to work for the balance of their scheduled workday.

-Section 22.
+Section 21.
 Bereavement Leave

 Employees in the bargaining unit shall be granted paid Bereavement Leave, not to exceed three (3) work days, or five (5) days if overnight travel is required, on account of the death of any member of the employee's immediate family.
-For the purpose of this Section, the immediate family is defined as the spouse, mother, mother's current spouse, father, father's current spouse, mother-in-law, father-in-law, grandmother, grandfather, or a grandchild (or great-grandmother, great-grandfather or great-grandchild) of the employee or the spouse, son, stepson, son-in-law, daughter, stepdaughter, daughter-in-law, foster child still living with the employee, brother or sister of the employee, brother-in-law or sister-in-law, or any relative permanently living in the immediate household of the employee at the time of death.
+For the purpose of this Section, the immediate family is defined as the spouse, mother, father, mother-in-law, father-in-law, mother's current spouse, father's current spouse, grandmother, grandfather, or a grandchild (or great- grandmother, great-grandfather or great-grandchild) of the employee or the spouse, son, stepson, son-in-law, daughter, stepdaughter, daughter-in-law, foster child still living with the employee, brother or sister of the employee, brother-in-law or sister-in-law, or any relative permanently living in the immediate household of the employee at the time of death.